wsugiarto/Obsidian-Vault/Uni Apps.md

 Dear Professor,
 Thank you again for writing me a letter of recommendation.
 I am currently submitting applications for the graduate schools and it seems Interfolio is not supported for these schools.
 Could you help in submitting the letter of recommendation to these schools below?
 I have already sent the request from each of the school's portals.
 The earliest due are by December 2, so I would greatly appreciate it if you could submit them at your earliest convenience before December.
-1. UT Austin Computer Science MSCS Program
+1. UT Austin Computer Science MSCS Program  - December 15 2025
-2. UC Berkeley
+2. UC Berkeley  - January 7 2026
-3. Stanford
+3. Stanford  - December 2 2025
 Thank you again.
 Regards,
 Wilson Sugiarto